Cookie been trying to get me to eat something all day.

 Remember the debate this past summer?

-The illegal immigrants are backbone of America.
+The illegal immigrants, the backbone of America.

 Well, poverty is going down among the general population.

-None of those two facts advance the narrative, advance the action line of the drive-by me.
+None of those two facts advance the narrative, advance the action line of the drive-by-me.

 So you ignore them.

-You just you just flat out ignore them.
+You just flat out ignore them.

-In fact, you ignore the even good news in the poverty story because there isn't good news in the poverty story.
+In fact, you ignore even good news in the poverty story because there isn't good news in the poverty story.

 If there is, we're going to ignore it.

-Because the poverty is a great issue for the Democrats.
+We're not going to report it because poverty is a great issue for the Democrats.

 I mean, got a Democrat candidate basing his whole candidacy on it.